AWIKSARAH/Backend-Task-at-ishtari/README.md

 ## API

-The API is hosted at the following URL:
+The API is on The MySQL Branch , we have there an ReadMe File to the endPoint

 ## Installation

 1. Clone this repository.

 ## Import the database